imhonglu/new-wheels/libs/toolkit/README.md

 ## Introduction

-A library containing commonly used utility functions and types.
+A utility library containing frequently used functions and types with the following features:

+- Can be used independently without unnecessary dependencies
+- Provides utilities across various categories including arrays, objects, functions, and types
+- Strong type inference support based on TypeScript
+- All utilities come with detailed documentation and examples

 ## Table of Contents